tohenk/node-identity-face/README.md

-# node-identity-face
+# About

-Face identity acquisition and identification
+Perform face identity acquisition and identification using OpenCV.